openscm/openscm/CONTRIBUTING.rst

 GitHub to discuss the changes and track the overall implementation of the feature.
 These PRs should use the PR template.

 It is better to break a larger problem into smaller features if you can.
 Each feature is implemented as a branch and merged into master once all of the tests pass.
-This is instead of one long-lived branch which can be difficult to merge.
+This is development workflow is preferred to one long-lived branch which can be difficult to merge.

 The workflow for implementing a change to opencm is:

 -  Create a PR.
-Initially you will not be ready to merge so preface the title of the PR with ‘WIP:’.
+Initially you will not be ready to merge so prefix the title of the PR with ‘WIP:’.
 -  Start a branch for the feature (or bug fix).
 When you start a new branch, be sure to pull any changes to master first.